-HIT 201 Health Statistics and Reporting (3)

-The course reviews descriptive and vital statistics, reporting requirements, definitions and formulas for computing hospital and public health statistics.
+HIT 201 Health Statistics and Reporting (3) The course reviews descriptive and vital statistics, reporting requirements, definitions and formulas for computing hospital and public health statistics.
 It will include the management of health information in relation to data collection, analysis and presentation.
 Topics will include the collection, analysis and display of data for quality assurance, utilization review, risk management and reimbursement.
 Prerequisites: HIT 101 and HIT 103 (and MAT 087, if required).
 Fall semesters only.

-HIT 202 Management of Health Information Service (3) This course introduces the student to management functions (planning, organizing, directing, controlling and personnel supervision) as they relate to health information services.
-In addition to Health Information Services, the roles and functions of Quality Assurance/Improvement, Risk Management, and Utilization Management will be included.
-Prerequisite: HIT 201.
-Spring semesters only.
+HIT 202 Management of Health Information Service (3) This course introduces the student to the management functions of planning, organizing, directing, and controlling.
+Human resource management and work flow will also be covered.
+In addition to health information management services, the functions of quality and utilization management, as well as organizational compliance, will be addressed.
+Prerequisites: HIT 102, 201, and 210.

-HIT 205 Computer Applications in Health Information Management (3) This course is designed to familiarize the student with computer applications used in health care facilities with emphasis on those used in health information management.
-Students will be instructed on the design, implementation and evaluation of automated systems.
-Quality controls, security and confidentiality will also be covered.
-Prerequisite: HIT 210.
-Spring semesters only.
+HIT 205 Computer Applications in Health Information Management (3) This course is designed to familiarize the student with computer applications use in health information.
+Emphasis will be placed on the development, use, and maintenance of electronic health records.
+Other topics covered include the various applications used in health information management.
+Importance and methods for confidentiality and security systems will also be addressed.
+Prerequisites: HIT 201 and 210.

-HIT 210 Coding and Classification Systems II (4) This course is a continuation of HIT 110.
+HIT 210 Coding and Classification Systems II

+(4) This course is a continuation of HIT 110.
 It is designed to familiarize the student with coding and classification systems used in health information management.
 Emphasis will be on Inpatient coding, classification, and utilizing ICD-9-CM.
-Reimbursement systems including DRGís, negotiated rates and capitated payments will be discussed.
+Reimbursement systems including DRG's, negotiated rates and capitated payments will be discussed.
 Students will become familiar with both manual and automated systems.
-Student cost for required texts for this course is approximately \$150.
+Student cost for required texts for this course is approximately \$150\$.
 Class consists of three hours of lecture and two laboratory hours.
 Prerequisite: HIT 110 or Permission of Instructor; co-requisite: BIO 221.
 Fall semesters only.